EowynDeng/nd013-c1-vision-starter-main/README.md

 Recalls:
 ![alt text](img/Recall.JPG)

+The precisions and recalls are very poor at this point.
+This may indicate some modification of the base model is needed to improve.
+Also, as mentioned, if could be trained with a larger batch size, the performance of the final model can be improved significantly.

 #### Improve on the reference
 I've added three pre-process to the images in the experiments/pipeline_new.config file (as shown below).
 The basic idea is to randomly change the RGB values (regarding brightness, contrast, and RGB2Grey) to make the dataset more various.
 For instance: rgb2grey can help simulate night conditions; brightness change can simulate different lighting conditions; etc.